Yale University: Campus safety

 Several campus safety strategies have been pioneered at Yale.
 The first campus police force was founded at Yale in 1894, when the university contracted city police officers to exclusively cover the campus.
 Later hired by the university, the officers were originally brought in to quell unrest between students and city residents and curb destructive student behavior.
 In addition to the Yale Police Department, a variety of safety services are available including blue phones, a safety escort, and 24-hour shuttle service.

 In the 1970s and 1980s, poverty and violent crime rose in New Haven, dampening Yale's student and faculty recruiting efforts.
 Between 1990 and 2006, New Haven's crime rate fell by half, helped by a community policing strategy by the New Haven Police and Yale's campus became the safest among peer schools.

 In 2004, the national non-profit watchdog group Security on Campus filed a complaint with the U.S. Department of Education, accusing Yale of under-reporting rape and sexual assaults.

-In April 2021, Yale announced that it will require students to receive a COVID-19 vaccine as a condition of being on campus during the fall 2021 term.

 Academics

 Admissions

 Undergraduate admission to Yale College is considered "most selective" by U.S. News.
 In 2022, Yale accepted 2,234 students to the Class of 2026 out of 50,015 applicants, for an acceptance rate of 4.46%.
 98% of students graduate within six years.
+Yale's most selective graduate schools are: the Law School (4%), School of Medicine (5%), School of Art (6%), Graduate School of Arts and Sciences (7%), School of Music (10%), School of Architecture (15%), and Divinity School (15%).
+Yale Divinity School is notable for being the most selective institution for the study of religion in the world.